Hninyeeko/CS122_SpotifyRecommender/README.md

 **Step 6:** Run the sixth cell to define the function that will build the layout of your music profile dashboard.

-**Step 7:** Run the seventh cell to display the dashboard that you’ve created!
+**Step 7:** Run the seventh cell to display the dashboard that you’ve created and Voila!!